 2007: The Sarah Silverman Program premiered on Comedy Central

 2007: The first exhibition of female architects in the history of Israeli architecture entitled "The feminine presence in Israeli architecture," opened at the gallery of the Union of Architects in Jaffa.
-Twenty-two female architects participated and displayed works they have planned in the past few years and which have since been built.

 2007: As part of a kosher cooking contest, New York Mayor Michael Bloomberg issued a proclamation naming this date as Simply Manischewitz Cook-off Day.
 Candace McMenamin, a non-Jew from Lexington, S.C. won with her sweet potato encrusted chicken.
 Only in America

-2008(25th of Shevat, 5768): Eighty-eight year old Holocaust survivor Rubin Partel, the father-in-law of New York born neurologist Leonard S. Schleifer, “the founder and chief executive of the biotechnology company Regeneron.,
+2008(25th of Shevat, 5768): Eighty-eight-year-old Holocaust survivor Rubin Partel, the father-in-law of New York born neurologist Leonard S. Schleifer, “the founder and chief executive of the biotechnology company Regeneron.,

 2008: In New Jersey, Barnet Hospital which had been founded in 1908 by Nathan Barnet announced that it would closing due to a lack of funding